mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Consider using stool softeners or laxatives if you are straining to have bowel movements.
 * Avoid tight clothing or any clothing that you have to strain to put on or take off.

 You should avoid any activity that may result in injury.
-This includes any:
+This includes:

 * Contact sports
 * Climbing ladders